Feyerabend/cc/ch07/addition/3d/js/20/README.md

 ## 3D Raycasting World with OBJ Model Sprites

-This is a *raycasting engine* that creates a 3D first-person view from a 2D map, similar to classic games like Wolfenstein 3D (1992) and early Doom.
+This is a *raycasting engine* (not raytracing) that creates a 3D first-person view from a 2D map, similar to classic games like Wolfenstein 3D (1992) and early Doom.
 The rendering technique creates the illusion of 3D using only 2D calculations and clever projection.
 This version builds on the core engine by incorporating billboard sprites rendered from OBJ 3D models, transforming them into multi-angle 2D images for real-time performance.

-*Read the Web Workers documentation first if comparing to raytracing demos*--this focuses on raycasting and sprite systems.
+*Read the [Web Workers](./../12/) documentation first if comparing to raytracing demos*--this focuses on raycasting and sprite systems.